veorq/cryptocoding/README.md

 }
 ```

-**Note**: The above measures are best effort: C and C++ have the [http://en.cppreference.com/w/cpp/language/as_if as-if rule], which gives the compiler freedom to implement operations in any arbitrary manner, provided the observable behavior (timing is not considered observable behavior in such languages) remains unchanged.
+**Note**: The above measures are best effort.
+C and C++ have the [http://en.cppreference.com/w/cpp/language/as_if as-if rule], which gives the compiler freedom to implement operations in any arbitrary manner, provided the observable behavior (timing is not considered observable behavior in such languages) remains unchanged.
 Other languages such as [https://github.com/klutzy/nadeko#why Rust] have similar semantics, and thus similar caveats apply.
-For example, consider the following variant of the above ct_select_u32:
+For example, consider the following variant of the above `ct_select_u32`:

 ```C
 uint32_t ct_select_u32(uint32_t x, uint32_t y, _Bool bit)